 Tembusu College is a certificate-granting institution.
 Most first-year students are automatically enrolled in the University Town College Programme (UTCP), which means they take five modules at Tembusu College over two years.
 Two of these are Ideas and Exposition Modules, which focus on the development of academic writing skills as well as communication and critical thinking.
 Students also read one Junior Seminar and two Senior Seminars, which are discussion-based classes focused on the exploration of a multi-faceted topic.

 Students who successfully complete the UTCP will be granted a certificate in addition to their NUS degree.
 This will also be reflected on their transcript.

-Students who have graduated from the UTCP or who qualify through alternative arrangements may apply to be part of the 'Third Year Experience'.
-This involves participation in a series of workshops designed to foster self-awareness and personal development, as well as engagement in self-initiated projects or activities they are passionate about.
+Students who have graduated from the UTCP or who qualify through alternative arrangements may apply to be part of the 'Senior Learning Experience' This involves participation in a series of workshops designed to foster self-awareness and development, as well as engagement in self-initiated projects or activities they are passionate about.
 Limited spaces are available.
-A very small number of students who have successfully completed the Third Year Experience will have the chance to stay for a fourth year.
+A very small number of students who have successfully completed the Senior Learning Experience will have the chance to stay for a fourth year.

 Fit with Faculty-based degree programmes at NUS

 Classes taken at Tembusu are not 'extra' or over and above students' graduation requirements.
 Most degree programmes at NUS require students to read five modules outside their home department as General Education (GE).
 The UTCP replaces four of the five modules of the GE curriculum.
 This means that four UTCP modules will be read in place of the GE modules and the fifth UTCP module is taken as an Unrestricted Elective (UE).